 Key Takeaways

-- Bluetooth mesh messaging allows you to communicate securely without the internet.
+Bluetooth mesh messaging lets people communicate securely without the internet.

-- Bitchat, Jack Dorsey’s new app, uses encryption, no accounts, and temporary memory for privacy and resilience.
+Bitchat uses encryption, no accounts, and temporary memory to support privacy and resilience.

-- First responders, activists, event organizers, and remote businesses can benefit from this tech today.
+First responders, activists, event organizers, and remote teams could benefit from this technology.